-&lt;sup>1 If your account balance for a product offered by the superannuation entity is less than \$6,000 at the end of the entity's income year, the total combined amount of administration fees, investment fees and indirect costs charged to you is capped at 3% of the account balance.
-Any amount charged in excess of that cap must be refunded.
+1 If your account balance for a product offered by the superannuation entity is less than \$6,000 at the end of the entity's income year, the total combined amount of administration fees, investment fees and indirect costs charged to you is capped at 3% of the account balance.
+Any amount charged in excess of that cap must be refunded

-&lt;sup>2 Underlying fees may be charged by the fund manager, investment manager or the product provider.
-Refer to the section 'Fees and costs of underlying investments' on page 70 in this Guide for further details.
+2 Underlying fees may be charged by the fund manager, investment manager or the product provider.
+Refer to the section 'Fees and costs of underlying investments' on page 59 in this Guide for further details.

-&lt;sup>3 Expense Recovery fees may include transfers to an Operational Risk Financial Reserve (ORFR) from member Accounts if required to meet regulatory requirements.
+3 Expense Recovery fees may include transfers to an Operational Risk Financial Reserve (ORFR) from member Accounts if required to meet regulatory requirements.
 This amount is a reasonable estimate based on the information available at the date of this document.
 We will give you 30 days' notice in advance if the actual expenses incurred require an increase in this fee.

-Part 1: About Multitude YourChoice Super
+Part 1: About Allan Gray Superannuation and Retirement ►

-Part 2: How super works ►
+Part 2: How Super works

-Part 3: Benefits of investing with Multitude YourChoice Super ►
+Part 3: Benefits of investing with Allan Gr Superannuation and Retirement ay ►

-Part 4: Risks of super
+Part 4: Risks of Super

 Part 5: How we invest your money

 Part 6: Fees and costs

-Part 7: How super is taxed
+Part 7: How Super is taxed

-Part 8: How to open and operate an Account
+Part 8: How to open and operate an Account ►

-Part 9: Other important information
+Part 9: Other important information ►

-Part 10: Key definitions
+Part 10: Key definitions ►

-Type of fee Amount How and when paid

-Switching fee Nil Not applicable

-Advice fee relating to all members investing in a particular MySuper product or Investment Option Nil There are no advice fees payable for advice provided to all members generally.
-For adviser fees payable for advice specific to your Account provided by your financial adviser, see Adviser services fees on page 76.

-Other fees and costs Varies

-Indirect Cost Ratio Pooled Investment Options: 0.30% - 0.64% p.a.
-Cash Hub: 1.00% p.a. on the Cash Hub balance and the cash held in the Managed Account Model Portfolios (if any).
-Deducted from the assets of the underlying investments and reflected in the daily unit price.
-Refer to Table 10 on page 74 for details of the Indirect Cost Ratio for each Pooled Investment Option.
-Deducted from the interest earned before the interest rate is calculated on your daily Cash Hub balance and credited to your Cash Hub monthly.
+Type of fee Amount How and when paid Buy-sell spread Nil Refer to page 60 for details about the Buy-sell spread for investment options Switching fee Nil Not applicable Advice fee relating to all members investing in a particular MySuper product or Investment Option Nil There are no advice fees payable for advice provided to all members generally.
+For adviser fees payable for advice specific to your Account provided by your financial adviser, see Adviser services fees on page 60.
+Other fees and costs 1 Varies Indirect Cost Ratio Cash Hub: 1.00% p.a. on the Cash Hub balance and the cash held in the Managed Account Model Portfolios (if any).
+Deducted from the interest earned before the interest rate is declared.

-&lt;sup>1 See the section 'Additional explanation of fees and costs' on page 66 for further information about other costs such as Adviser fees, Promoter fees, activity fees such as family law fees, insurance fees, insurance administration fees and brokerage.
+1 See the section 'Additional explanation of fees and costs' on page 59 for further information about other costs such as Adviser fees, Promoter fees, activity fees such as family law fees, insurance fees, insurance administration fees and brokerage.